-Vertical correction.
-This is probably one of the most important things to do.
-All vertical lines must be vertical, this is an absolute must.
-Otherwise, walls will look unstable, and the whole picture will scream unprofessional.
+Vertical correction is probably one of the most important things to do.
+All vertical lines must be vertical; this is an absolute must.
+Otherwise, the walls will look unstable, and the whole picture will scream unprofessional.

 HDR adjustment.
-Chances are that the majority of photos will have the areas with bright windows and the areas with dark corners.
+The chances are that the majority of photos will have areas with bright windows and the areas with dark corners.
 HDR treatment can help brighten up the darker parts of the picture without causing a negative effect on the well-lit parts.

 Proper cropping.
 Feel free to crop unwanted sections from your pictures.
-Actually, you should always capture more than you think you need.
-This will give you more space for post-processing.
+You should always capture more than you think you need; this will give you more space for post-processing.

 White balance settings.
 Although the best approach is to adjust a white balance on your camera in the first place, you can also tweak it to your taste later.
 Make sure the final version of your picture looks natural.
 Photos that look either too cold or too warm are not what you need.

-It might be hard to keep in mind all the things written above, so I composed a short checklist to help you memorize the most important points.
+It might be hard to keep in mind all the things written above, so I composed a shortlist to help you memorize the most critical points.

 Arm yourself with a camera and get your property the pictures it deserves.
 Keep in mind that quality photos will skyrocket your chances to rent out faster and for a better price.

-If you want additional advice and guidance, check out following real estate photographers blogs.
-They would give you a good example of professional photos, some tricks of the craft and certainly plenty of inspiration.
+If you want additional advice and guidance, check out the following real estate photographers’ blogs.
+They would give you an excellent example of professional photos, some tricks of the craft, and certainly plenty of inspiration.

-This blog is not just an advertisement venue, it is a masterpiece.
-Scott Hargi really has a passion for architecture and photography.
+This blog is not just an advertisement venue; it is a masterpiece.
+Scott Hargis has a passion for architecture and photography.
 That is why he goes into the intricate details of each case he has ever encountered.
-What time of day is best to shoot high-tech apartment?
+What time of day is best to shoot a high-tech apartment?
 What camera-angle should you choose when shooting a colonial mansion?
 What is the difference in perception of light in European and Asian interiors?
 That is not the full list of elaborate topics you can encounter on his blog.

 The website provides a comprehensive directory of the best photographers in the game.
 You can pick your country and region and see if any high-profile photographer operates in your area.
 Go through the galleries of photos and review the best practices in this craft.
-The website’s blog covers the wide array of topics, including styles and techniques of real estate photography.
-It features advice from media and sales expert on how to market your property, what image to convey to the public and how to pick the right photographer.
+The website’s blog covers the vast array of topics, including styles and techniques of real estate photography.
+It features advice from media and sales experts on how to market your property, what image to convey to the public, and how to pick the right photographer.

-An excellent blog that is practical, witty and straightforward.
+An excellent blog that is practical, witty, and straightforward.
 It focuses on the main question, how to effectively advertise your property.
 This blog answer the most mundane questions you might have: how many photos should I take?
-Should I hire the professional photographer?
+Should I hire a professional photographer?

-The website gives an interesting perspective on Real Estate photography, it mainly focuses not on how to shoot, but how to showcase your apartment.
-The photo of your property should not simply depict the rooms and furniture, it has to tell the story.
-The blog tells how to create an atmosphere, paint a picture of the cozy place where everybody wants to reside.
+The website gives an interesting perspective on Real Estate photography; it mainly focuses not on how to shoot, but how to showcase your apartment.
+The photo of your property should not merely depict the rooms and furniture; it has to tell the story.
+The blog explains how to create an atmosphere, paint a picture of the cozy place where everybody wants to reside.